goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪ ️ 1.9 If needed, use only short & inline snapshots

 :white_check_mark: **Do:** When valuable, use short snapshots only (i.e. 3-7 lines) that are part of the test=inline.
 Keeping this, make test self-explanatory and less fragile.
-Inline tests are basically On the other end, classic snapshots store big files in ext medium, then a single test is coupled to the values within 1000 lines document the writer never read.
-Why is this wrong?
+Inline tests are basically just...

+On the other end, classic snapshots store big files in ext medium, then a single test is coupled to the values within 1000 lines document the writer never read.
+Why is this wrong? now there are 1000 reasons for your test to fail as it's enough that one line will change, it's likely to happen a lot.
+Not only this, the test name wouldn't give a clue about the d

 There are few cases where long & external snapshots are acceptable - when